dvdmtw98/blog/Post Vault/articles/2021-03-07-overthewire-bandit-level-16-level-17.md

 bandit16@bandit:/tmp/random_sshkey$ vim private.key
 ```

-**Note:** We can use any text editor to save the key in the file but here we are using the vim editor
+**Note:** We can use any text editor to save the key in the file but here we are using the Vim editor

-*   Once vim opens Press "i" to enter insert mode
+*   Once Vim opens Press "i" to enter insert mode
 *   Then use Ctrl + Shift + V to paste the copied key

 ![SSH RSA Key|500](images/bandit-16-17/ssh-rsa-key.png)

-*   Press "Esc" key to return to normal mode
+*   Press the "Esc" key to return to normal mode
 *   Then type `:wq` to save and exit the file

 Change the permissions of the file so that other users cannot access the file

-_(This step is required as when we try to use the key without changing the permission we are going to get error preventing us from using the key)_
+_(This step is required as when we try to use the key without changing the permission we are going to get an error preventing us from using the key)_

 ```
 bandit16@bandit:/tmp/random_sshkey$ chmod 400 private.keybandit16@bandit:/tmp/random_sshkey$ ls -l